MicrosoftDocs/minecraft-creator/creator/Documents/RecipeIntroduction.md

 ## Recipe Parameters

-Recipe parameters are the building blocks that make up the recipe.
+Recipe parameters are the building blocks that make up the recipe... to continue our analogy, these are our ingredients.
 While all recipes have parameters, not all recipes share the SAME parameters.

 | Name | Type  | Description |
 |--------------|-----------|------------|